JeffLobacz/Bloccit/readme.md

 Made with my mentor at [Bloc](http://bloc.io)

+The app name is jefflobacz-bloccit

+It can be found at jefflobacz-bloccit.herokuapp.com

 This README would normally document whatever steps are necessary to get the application up and running.